-Dance III $11^{th} - 12^{th}$ 1 credit 4.0

-Prerequisite: Required Dance II
+Dance III $11^{th} - 12^{th}$ Prerequisite: Required Dance II

 Course Description: Students will continue mastering dance skills through advanced movements.
 They will develop musically in performing dance techniques for performances, analyze dance styles and understand the relationship of the art forms.
 One outside performance a semester is required.
 Each student will also be asked to choreograph a complete dance during the second semester.
 This course will satisfy the fine arts requirement for graduation.